-The Moriori people are descended from the first arrivals who came to the island from Eastern Polynesia and New Zealand between 1400 and 1500 AD.
+The Moriori people are descended from the first arrivals who came to the island from Eastern Polynesia and New Zealand between 1400 and 1500 CE.
 Māori from the New Zealand mainland invaded the islands and conquered the Moriori inhabitants in 1835.
 They named the main island Wharekauri, after a locality on the north coast of the island.

 The first Europeans to see the islands were the crew of the brig Chatham, in 1791, after which the main island, and the island group, was named.
 Pākehā sealers arrived after 1800 and settlers before 1835.
-The islands were annexed by New Zealand in 1842.
-A county council was first established in 1926.
+The islands were declared part of the colony of New Zealand in 1842.
+A county council was established in 1926.

-The last known ‘full-blooded’ Moriori died in 1933, but descendants in the early 2000s numbered around 1,000.
+The last known ‘full-blooded’ Moriori died in 1933, but Moriori descendants numbered around 1,000 in the early 2000s.
 Many live in New Zealand but retain close ties with the islands.

 Far across the Pacific

 Port Clements, in British Columbia, Canada, is a ‘sister city’ of the Chatham Islands.
 It is situated on Haida Gwaii (formerly Graham) Island, part of the Queen Charlotte group.

 Chatham Islands in the 2000s

 The main settlement of the islands is Waitangi.
 Other settlements are Te One, Port Hutt, Kāingaroa and Ōwenga.
 The total population in 2006 was 612 (a marked decline from the 2001 figure of 717).
-Of that 2006 total, around 35 lived on Pitt Island, the rest on the main island.
+Around 35 lived on Pitt Island, the rest on the main island.
 The population in 2006 was 56% male.

 The islanders have long made a living from both sea and land.
 Fishing and crayfishing play an important part in the economy and the export trade.
 The land is well-suited to sheep and cattle farming, which are hampered only by limited shipping and the long distance to the mainland.

 In 2012 two shipping companies provided regular services from Napier and Timaru.
 The main island port is Waitangi, with another at Ōwenga, from which boats go to Flower Pot (Onoua) on Pitt Island.
 Scheduled plane services link the islands with Auckland, Wellington and Christchurch.

 ‘Of but not in’